Last updated on December 27, 2022

 Saturation refers to the intensity of the colour.
 As a general rule, the more saturated the colour of a diamond, the more valuable it is.
 That is why diamonds that have pale or faint yellow colour are less desirable than those with deep and vivid colour.

 Tone refers to how light or dark the colour is.
 The choice of tone depends on your personal preference; however, the stones somewhere in the middle are the most sought-after.

 Evaluating the Clarity of Yellow Diamonds

 The clarity of yellow diamonds is graded the same way as that of colourless stones.
 The fewer inclusions, the higher the clarity grade.
-Yellow diamonds are known to be found in nature with relatively high clarity grade.
+Yellow diamonds are known to be found in nature with relatively high clarity grades.
 No wonder flawless yellow diamonds are more expensive, but clarity is not crucial for fancy colour diamonds because flaws tend to be less visible due to the stone’s colouring.

 When choosing the clarity of yellow diamonds, look for a stone that is eye clean, meaning the diamond should not have inclusions visible to the naked eye.
 Yellow diamonds in the SI1 – SI2 clarity range may look stunning and do not differ significantly from diamonds in VS or even the VVS range.

 Evaluating the Cut of Yellow Diamonds

 The cut quality of yellow diamonds, and all fancy colour diamonds in general, is not graded the same way as it is for colourless stones.
 Unlike colourless diamonds, fancy coloured diamonds are not cut to maximize fire, brilliance and scintillation.
 These characteristics are considered to be secondary.
 Colour diamonds are cut to maximize colour intensity which results in higher prices.

 Keep in mind that an excellent cut yellow diamond costs a premium, so when choosing one, it is better to focus on the stone’s hue, saturation and tone and not judge the diamond using traditional cut grades.

 Yellow Diamond Rarity and Prices

 Natural coloured diamonds are extremely rare.
 Only 1 out of 10,000 carats is a fancy diamond.
 However, within the niche of coloured diamonds, yellows are the second most common, with brown diamonds being the most common.